 Ginger was a breast cancer survivor and regularly took part in Susan G. Komen 5K races.
 If not participating herself, she cheered on her children and grandchildren.
 She was passionate about ending breast cancer, as it has affected so many women in her family.
 In lieu of flowers, the family appreciates donations in Ginger’s memory to any organization benefiting breast cancer awareness, prevention, and cure.

 Link for Susan G. Komen: https://ww5.komen.org/Donate/Donate.html

 Evergreen Baptist Church

 Bixby, Oklahoma 74008

-To send flowers to Ginger's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ginger Nordyke, please visit our floral store.